alexiusvdt/csharp-template/README.md

 dev note:
 * to run tests, cd to the ProjectTests folder
 * enter $dotnet test to run tests
+* keep all dots in names, dont forget to update .gitignore

 ## Known Bugs